 Club Information

-It is with pride and honour that I address you in my second year as Chairman of the club having been re-elected at the club’s Annual General Meeting in July 2022.
+It is with pride and honour that we address you as Co-Chairs of the club having been elected at the club’s Annual General Meeting in September 2023.

 • Club Ethos